 - Making up for lost time: This ties into healing your inner child, if you don’t feel like you had a “magical” childhood, you might want to make up for it as an adult.
 As long as you behave appropriately, I think it’s harmless.

-- Your ideal vacation is laying on a beach, for other’s is Disney parks: We all deserve to unwind and relax.
+- Your ideal vacation is laying on a beach, for others it’s Disney parks: We all deserve to unwind and relax.

 - It makes them happy: We all want to be happy.
 You might not get it, but if someone isn’t harming anyone, let them be.